 Perennial from tuberous roots.
 Grows as a perennial in Zones 4–9, 14–24.
 Where winters are cold, dig and store as for dahlias.
-To 2–2 1/2 ft. tall, 1 1/2 ft. wide, with coarsely cut foliage.
+Grows to 2–2 1/2 ft. tall and 1 1/2 ft. wide, with coarsely cut foliage.

 Blooms in late summer and fall, with deep brownish red, nearly 2-in.-wide flowers with a strong perfume of chocolate (some people detect a hint of vanilla as well).
-Attractive companion for silvery-foliaged plants.
+An attractive companion for silvery-foliaged plants.

 Provide well-drained soil.
-Winter mulch is prudent in all but mildest regions (where plant tends to be rather short lived).
+Winter mulch is prudent in all but the mildest regions (where plant tends to be rather short-lived).

 This fern from Japan and China is sometimes referred to as holly fern.
 It is usually seen in its varie...